PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

   .. attribute:: size

-    The total size of the buffer returned by :attr:`DNSQuestion.getContent`.
+    The total size of the buffer returned by :meth:`DNSQuestion.getContent`.

   .. attribute:: skipCache